-This is the Whisper Rock real estate update for the first half of 2019 was mixed.
+The Whisper Rock real estate activity for the first half of 2019 was mixed.
 The number of sales closed was up over the same period in 2018 from a total of five closings to seven.
 This being said, homes that closed took significantly longer to sell with the average number of days on the market increasing from 84 in 2018 to 314 in 2019.
 In actuality, that number does not accurately reflect the true number of days that homes took to sell in Whisper Rock, due to homes being removed and relisted multiple times over a period of years.

 NORTH SCOTTSDALE REAL ESTATE UPDATE

 Whisper Rock real estate can be compared to North Scottsdale (Zip codes 85255, 85262 and 85266) the median sales price for homes originally listed for sale at a price above $1 Million is up nearly nine percent over the same six month period in 2018.
 Price per square foot has also increased eight percent from last year to $376 per square foot.
 The average number of days on market has increased slightly to 185 from 177.
 In the first six months of this year, 360 homes closed in North Scottsdale, down only slightly from 375 last year.

 If you are considering selling your home, but are not sure if the time is right, we would like to suggest considering a pocket listing with us.
 What this means is we do not launch a full marketing campaign and list your home on the MLS, but we expose your home to agents who are showing homes in the area and market it using an exclusive network.
 As members of a select group of Scottsdale area agents who are members of the Top Agent Network, we have the ability to reach agents who are selling the most homes in this area.
 This online group exchange off-market listings and property information to promote our client’s homes when they are not listed on the MLS.
 You can view a short video on how this exclusive service works, or if you would like to know more, please give us a call.

 PRICING IN WHISPER ROCK